BlackViking163/CoveSecure/docs/api-documentation.md

-# GRC Risk Register - API Documentation
+# CoveSecure - API Documentation

 ## Overview

-The GRC Risk Register provides a RESTful API for programmatic access to risk management functionality.
+The CoveSecure provides a RESTful API for programmatic access to risk management functionality.
 This API enables integration with other systems, automated reporting, and custom applications.

 ## Base URL